Loading...

 Hearing

-Hawaii regulates community associations through two comprehensive statutes: Hawaii Revised Statutes Chapter 421J (Planned Community Associations Act) for planned communities and HOAs, and HRS Chapter 514B (Condominium Property Regimes) for condominiums.
-Together, these statutes provide some of the most detailed homeowner protections in the nation.
+Hawaii regulates community associations through two statutes: Hawaii Revised Statutes Chapter 421J (Planned Community Associations Act) for planned communities and HOAs, and HRS Chapter 514B (Condominium Property Regimes) for condominiums.
+Hawaii also has strong, separate protections for solar energy systems and clotheslines.

-This guide covers everything you need to know about Hawaii HOA law: how to fight violations, your rights as a homeowner or unit owner, board obligations, and the statutory limits on fining.
+This guide covers everything you need to know about Hawaii HOA law: how to fight violations, your rights as a homeowner or unit owner, board obligations, and how fines and liens work.
 Use the sections below to find the information most relevant to your situation.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.